Gujarat Anti-corruption Bureau

-Gujarat Anti-corruption Bureau (Gujarat ACB) (ગુજરાત લાંચ રુશ્વત વિરોધી બ્યુરો) is a government agency responsible to oversee adherence to duty and to make the government functions corruption-free.
-It was established on 30 September 1963 after bifurcation of former Bombay State and creation of Gujarat state.
+Gujarat Anti-corruption Bureau (Gujarat ACB) (ગુજરાત લાંચ રુશ્વત વિરોધી બ્યુરો) is a government agency having oversight responsibilities with objectives of ensuring compliance with codes of duty and thereby to make government functions corruption-free.
+It was established on 30 September 1963 after the bifurcation of former Bombay State and creation of Gujarat state.
 The main purpose of Gujarat ACB is to eliminate corrupt practices from Gujarat Government.

 Administration

 Gujarat ACB is an agency under Home ministry of Government of Gujarat.
 It is headed by an Indian Police Service(IPS) officer.
-Current Chief of Gujarat ACB is Anupam Singh Gehlot.
+Current Chief of Gujarat ACB is Shamsher Singh.
 To make the bureau more effective, there are 7 regional units spread across the state: